While the college interview can feel looming, everything is temporary, and you will get through it.

-Many people struggle with the college interview, and understandably so.
-While some students grimace at the thought of writing the college admissions essay, others dread the interview.
+Although some students grimace at the thought of writing the college admissions essay, others dread the interview.

-1. Mention information Not on your Resume
+1. Mention information not on your resume

 When you’re answering questions regarding the school, demonstrate what you’ve learned in your research by tying together information about the school with details about you as a student.

-3. Don’t Memorize a Script
+3. Don’t memorize a script

 While it’s great to come into the interview prepared, that doesn’t mean you need to go full-on audition mode.
 If you let the conversation flow naturally, both you and your interviewer will feel more comfortable.
-And in turn, you’ll probably have a better discussion, and thus will make a better impression.
+And in turn, you’ll probably have a better discussion, and thus leave a better impression.

-4. Prepare Answers to Common Questions
+4. Prepare answers to common questions

 You should be pretty confident that your interviewer will bring up some common questions.
 And luckily for you, lots of helpful college-prep websites can guide you in the right direction.
 To get you started, below are some common questions to expect: